wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 based on the `“ReshapeNerveMode”` in ***Sample*** (i.e., `CIRCLE`) while maintaining the cross-sectional area.
-Meanwhile, the fascicles (i.e., outers) are repositioned within the new nerve cross section in a physics-based way using Pymunk needrefhere, a 2D physics library, in which each fascicle is treated as rigid body with no elasticity as it is slowly “pushed” into place by both surrounding fascicles and the nerve boundary (Figure A).
+Meanwhile, the fascicles (i.e., outers) are repositioned within the new nerve cross section in a physics-based way using Pymunk {cite}`pymunk`, a 2D physics library, in which each fascicle is treated as rigid body with no elasticity as it is slowly “pushed” into place by both surrounding fascicles and the nerve boundary (Figure A).

 ![Inline image](../uploads/1c83c0b093212df340597c3339d9023b/Picture16.jpg)

-Figure A. Snapshots at 0%, 50%, and 100% (left-to-right) of the deformation process powered by the pygame package needrefhere.
+Figure A. Snapshots at 0%, 50%, and 100% (left-to-right) of the deformation process powered by the pygame package {cite}`pygame2011`.
 The deformation process is shown for two minimum fascicle separation constraints: 10 µm (top row) and 20 µm (bottom row).
 The geometry at 0% deformation is shown after the fascicles have been spread out to the minimum separation constraint.

 The `deform()` method updates the nerve boundary to intermediately-deformed nerve traces between the nerve’s